xiaoyujes/ECS-111-Emotion-Detection/README.md

 # ECS 111 Emotion Detection in Children's Drawings Project

-This repository will contain all the code that is used for the project, from smaller tasks such as normalization, resizing, etc. to the final algorithm that is built for emotion detection.
+This repository will contain all the code that is used for the ECS 111 Emotion Detection in Children's Drawings project, from smaller tasks such as normalization, resizing, etc. to the final algorithm that is built for emotion detection.
 The main goal of this project is to properly and accurately identify the emotion present in children's drawings.

 Project Description:
 [pdf](https://cdn-uploads.piazza.com/paste/m6slvq75i3k31k/d7030087025aca9f8d670bf7c3dc3e23df4e923c1545abb7a956953004bd352e/ECS111_SQ_2025_-_project.pdf)